python-lsp/python-lsp-server/docs/python-env.md

 This is the first option that should work fine for all plugins.

-A potential drawbacks is that it is sometimes recommended to only install packages in your project's virtualenv that are specified by your project's `pyproject.toml` (or equivalent configs).
+A potential drawback is that it is sometimes recommended to only install packages in your project's virtualenv that are specified by your project's `pyproject.toml` (or equivalent configs).
 Many Python dev tools come with functionality to ensure this (e.g. `poetry install --sync`, `uv sync` unless run with `--inexact`, ...).
 To use these together with this option, you have to add `python-lsp-server` and any plugins you want to use to your `pyproject.toml`'s dev dependencies section.
 This is OK but may be annoying for users who don't want to use LSP features or have their own setup.

 ### Option 4 (best? but complicated): In a venv layered "on top" of the project environment